hski-github/spotfire-kanban/README.md

 As a basic example you can have three columns "to do", "doing" and "done" and the list of tasks in respective column according to their current status.
 You could also use a Kanban-like board to plan activities and have columns for upcoming sprints or quarters with activities planned for that columns.

+## To Do's

+- Render hierarchy with tree for headers using SVG like in prototype
+- Catch error if no column or card is defined by user
+- Ellipsis or line break as an option to configure

 ## Limitations